Chapter 1 Privacy and Security of the Electronic Health Record

 In healthcare, a patient’s records are private and confidential.
 Privacy and confidentiality of their records give patients the freedom to share their health concerns with their provider (e.g., doctor, nurse practitioner, or physician assistant).
 Healthcare professionals can only read a patient’s chart if they are working with the patient and/or need information for their job.

 Federal and state laws address privacy and confidentiality of patients’ health records.
-Two important federal laws that address these topics include:
+Two important federal laws that address these topics are as follows:

 • Health Insurance Portability and Accountability Act (HIPAA)